rodrigoelp/little-stories/Unlikely adventures/9-Chapter-9.md

-A few moments of stillness gave the impression that Amir and Hannah drowned due to the shock - *"SAM?????"* - broke Amir the silence of the frigid environment.
+A few moments of stillness gave the impression that Amir and Hannah drowned due to the shock - *"SAM?????"* - said Amir breaking the silence of the frigid environment.

 Sam analysed this little detailed more meaningfully, even environmental sounds are completely absent here.
 The normal splish-splash of the water swaying in and out of the shore wasn't there.